philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 ###  Performance

 Back in the days of IE6 and other terribly slow browsers, a complicated DOM could really slow down your site.
-And since events travel through all of the DOM nodes, the more DOM there is the slower everying goes.
+And since events travel through the entire DOM, the more nodes you have, the slower everything is.

 Peter Paul Koch of Quirksmode.org recommended this practice in an old article on JavaScript events: